Expo 2030 Guidebook Download Now

 Saudi Labour Law updates Q1

 Employees may resign from fixed-term contracts.
+The party wishing to resign must submit a formal resignation in accordance with the law.
 Employers have 30 days to respond, after which the resignation is automatically accepted.
+If such party fails to respond within the stipulated period, the resignation is deemed accepted by default.
 Withdrawal is allowed within 7 days.

 Impact: Ensures transparency in voluntary exits and reduces ambiguity for employers and HR teams managing offboarding.